matsaleh13/fig/doc/cross-platform.md

     - Concrete classes with platform-specific .cpp files, preferably in platform-specific folders.
     - Use PIMPL pattern.
 - Use Unicode.
-    - UTF-8, not UTF-16 (windows specific)
+    - UTF-8, not UTF-16 (windows specific).
-    - TODO: what character type? char or wchar_t?
+    - However, as a library, we may need to support both (or all).
+    - Support std::string/char and std::wstring/wchar_t.
 - Avoid 3rd party "application frameworks":
     - e.g. Qt
     - If necessary use Boost only.